Mon-ius/Docker-Warp-Socks/README.md

     monius/docker-warp-socks
 ```

+### Use Cases

+- use behind the proxy services to extend the accessibility and avoid potential restriction
+- use to proxy the API calling to prevent being banned
+- use to develop app with warp embedded

 ### Tips

 For those who has `amd64` remote machine and don't need to use `docker` to secure network connection, I [suggest](https://github.com/cloudflare/cloudflare-docs/pull/7644) to use the official `warp-cli` as following: